cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

 $ I = integral_y integral_x rho_((x,y)) ln(rho_((x,y))/(rho_((x)) rho_((y)) )). $<eq:mutual_info_cont>

 A value of zero in mutual information $I$, between a feature and the target, indicates no statistical dependency between them, meaning that the feature provides no information about the target, meaning that the target is independent from the feature.
-On the other hand a high value of mutual information indicates a strong dependency between the target and the feature.
+On the other hand, a high value of mutual information indicates a strong dependency between the target and the feature.
 By computing mutual information between each feature and the target, we can identify which features are likely to contribute most meaningfully to a predictive model.

 Now lets take a look at the mutual information between the target and the features, computed with scikit-learn, to see which one has the grater contribution to the target #cite(<scikit-learn>):